 Grief can come in so many different forms and can be expressed in so many different ways depending on the person.
 You may want to cry, shout, scream, or just lock yourself away from the world.
-I think the hardest death I have ever had to deal with was my great grandmas, because it all happened so suddenly and I never really got a chance to prepare myself for it which is why it took me such a long time to work through the grief, my initial reaction was that of crying because that's all I could really do at the time.
+I think the hardest deaths are those that are unexpected and seem unfair.

-Upon doing research in to grief I found that men and women often grieve very differently, and different ways of dealing with grief may cause problems between a couple, but really both are hurting just as much but have different way s of coping with the pain.
+Men and women often grieve very differently, and different ways of dealing with the same grief can cause problems between a couple, rather than solidarity and understanding as you may have expected.